 Free Hikes and Programs

-In the spring and fall, our rangers and docents lead family friendly hikes in different areas of the park.
-These hikes are usually short, and the terrain is fairly unchallenging.
-The hikes focus on flora, fauna, or the history of the canyon and usually last about an hour.
-See our schedule of Family Hikes for more information.
+In the fall, winter and spring our staff and docents lead hikes in different areas of the park.
+These hikes vary greatly in lenght and intensity.
+The hikes focus on flora, fauna, or the history of the canyon.
+They are free, though a $10 day use fee applies in marked areas.

-If you have a school group that would like to visit the park and would like a program presented to your group, call the Auburn SRA office at 530-885-4527 for more information.
+If you have a school group that would like to visit the park and would like a program presented to your group, call the Auburn SRA Interpretation office at 530-745-2202 for more information.